matildao/drink-demo-application/README.md

 ---

 - View different kinds of drinks from different categories
-- Favorite a drink (saves in browser session)
+- Favorite a drink (saved in browser session)
-- Display restaurants/bars
+- Mark a drink as "tested" (saved in browser session)
+- "Date a drink" tinder your way to your favorite drink
 - Random generate a drink
 - View drink recepies
+  - View specific drink recipe details

 &nbsp;